menono-uk/SellInRuleEngine/README.md

 ## Overview
 The QualityCalculator library is a .Net Core 3.1 library for applying business rules/policies to a supemarket's inventory.
 It's purpose is to automate the process of updating an inventory item's quality and sell in values on a daily basis.
-The library is a simple Rules Engine that applies a set of rules classes implemented in the library.
-These are loaded at runtime into a rules engine which then applies the relevant rules to a list of inventory data and returns the updated inventory.
+The library is based on a simple Rules Engine architecture consisting of an engine that manages a collection of rules objects and applies them to the inventory data.

 ## Installation